 If neighbourhood disputes can not be resolved you may wish to take advantage of the Governments free Mediation Services.
 If so please contact the Dispute Resolution Branch on (07) 3239 6007 or 1800 017 288 (toll free), or by post to:

 For more information on this service please visit the Queensland Government Department of Justice and Attorney-General website.

-Alternatively should you wish to make a request for a Council Officer to investigate a barking dog, please contact Council on (07) 3810 6666 with necessary information including details of the nuisance, location, breed of dog (if known), etc.
+Alternatively should you wish to make a request for a Council Officer to investigate a barking dog, please click here to report it online via MyIpswich or contact Council on (07) 3810 6666 with necessary information including details of the nuisance, location, breed of dog (if known), etc.